Weobley: Churchyard cross

-In the churchyard just south of the chancel are the remains of a 14th-century churchyard cross, which comprise a Scheduled Ancient Monument.
+In the churchyard just south of the chancel are the remains of a 14th-century churchyard cross, which comprise a scheduled monument.
 This has five octagonal steps, and a decorated socket stone.
 The shaft and cross-head are modern.

 There is a legend that if you walk around the cross seven times at midnight while reciting the Lord's Prayer backwards, you will summon the Devil.